FlavioTeodosio/react-whatsapp-chat-button-ptBr/README.md

 // This is the way to import an SVG file and then pass it as a props import { ReactComponent as CompanyIcon } from './assets/crown.svg';

-import { WhatsAppChatButton } from 'react-whatsapp-chat-button-ptBr';
+import { WhatsAppChatButton } from 'react-whatsapp-chat-button-ptbr';
-import 'react-whatsapp-chat-button-ptBr/dist/index.css';
+import 'react-whatsapp-chat-button-ptbr/dist/index.css';

 const App = () => {
     return (